-Loss before income tax includes the following specific expenses
+Loss before income tax includes the following specific expenses:

-26 JULY 2021 TO
+26 JULY 2021

+ТО

+31 DECEMBER

-NOTE 31 DECEMBER 2021
+NOTE 2022 2021

-\$'000
+\$'000 \$'000

 Depreciation

-Plant and equipment 8 2
+Plant and equipment 8 26 2

+Right of use asset 75

-Total depreciation 2
+Total depreciation 101 2

 4. INCOME TAX

 This note provides an analysis of the Group's income tax expense, shows what amounts are recognised directly in equity and how the tax credit is affected by non-assessable and non-deductible items.
 It also explains significant estimates made in relation to the Group's tax position.